neosoonhua/machine-learning-model-to-assign-a-gender-to-first-names/README.md

 ## Setting up your computer if you are new to running Python code

-1) Download the zip file (from this Github page) to your computer and unzip it.
+1) Download the zip file from [https://github.com/neosoonhua/machine-learning-model-to-assign-a-gender-to-first-names](https://github.com/neosoonhua/machine-learning-model-to-assign-a-gender-to-first-names) to your computer and unzip it.

 2) Install an appropriate version of Anaconda from [https://www.anaconda.com/products/distribution#Downloads](https://www.anaconda.com/products/distribution#Downloads).